Guilty Pleasure (Attila album)

-Guilty Pleasure is the sixth studio album by American Nu metalcore band Attila.
-The album released on November 24, 2014, through Artery Recordings.
-It is the band's fourth and final release on the label.
+Guilty Pleasure is the sixth studio album by American metalcore band Attila.
+The album was released on November 24, 2014, through Artery Recordings and is the band's fourth and final release on the label.
+This album is also the last album to feature rhythm guitarist, Nate Salameh, who appeared on their four previous full-length releases and left shortly before the album release and only appeared in the music video of the song "Proving Grounds" but not "Hate Me" and "Rebel".

-The album is the third by the band to be produced by Joey Sturgis, who has previously worked with such bands as The Devil Wears Prada, Emmure, We Came as Romans, Asking Alexandria and Miss May I.
+The album is the third and last by the band to be produced by Joey Sturgis who has previously worked with such bands as The Devil Wears Prada, Emmure, We Came as Romans, Asking Alexandria, and Miss May I, and also with their frontman's, Chris Fronzak, on his first solo album, Party People's Anthem, the next year.